About Aphasia

 • Aphasia disrupts language and communication.
 Aphasia does not mean loss of intelligence, thoughts or memory.

-• Aphasia does not change a person’s character: their fundamental preferences and personality remain the same.
+• Aphasia does not change a person’s character; their fundamental preferences and personality remain the same.

 • People with aphasia can still make decisions and solve problems.